open-stage/blender-dmx-web/content/docs/DMX.md

 ## DMX Addressing

+Each fixture needs to have a DMX address.
+This address is a starting value from which the fixture will be receiving data from the DMX stream and the amount of received data depends on the amount and type of controllable parameters of the fixture.
+Different types of fixtures typically have different amount of controllable parameters, thus different amount of required DMX channels (often called "DMX footprint").
+The addresses thus need to be spaced in such a way that the fixtures and their DMX footprints do not overlap.

 As the DMX512 contains 512 channels, it can for example control up to 512 single channel based devices.
-A Dimmer is a good example of a device which needs just a single channel, to be controlled.
+A Dimmer is a good example of a device which needs just a single channel to be controlled.
 Each Dimmer will have it's own address (1-512).
-If the device is for example LED fixture with RGB channels (3 channels) one can control 512/3 = 170 RGB fixtures.
-Each fixture will be addressed in such a way that it's channels are not overlapping with other fixtures, so for example: 1, 4, 7...
-More complex devices require more channels.
+If the device is for example LED fixture with RGB colors, each color will be one channel, then this fixture will need 3 channels and one can control up to 170 RGB fixtures on one DMX line (512 total possible channels / 3 channels required by the fixture = 170 fixtures possible to control individually over one DMX line).
+Each fixture will be addressed in such a way that it's channels are not overlapping with other fixtures, so for example: 1, 4, 7, 10, 13...
+More complex devices require more channels, thus more spaced-out addressing.

-Each device needs a DMX address, this is the "starting" DMX channel of the DMX signal.
-If more universes of DMX are used, a Universe number is also required.
-If more devices are given the same DMX address, they will react together and cannot be controlled separately.
-This is sometimes wanted in order to save DMX addresses on the DMX console.

 This was a very quick introduction.
 You can read more about [DMX512 on the web](https://duckduckgo.com/?q=DMX512).